Q. How do I go about developing a new bullet?

 - You may purchase the stock items such as the press and supplies that would be necessary to operate the tooling developed, and manufacture the idea yourself.

-The most likely thing to happen is that we will come up with tooling designs and detailed methods that will let you make the bullet as you wish, probably with some new and improved ideas thrown in from the result of the experiments.
-You receive a report, with the new knowledge gained from these experiments, including a financial report of what was spent, a package of any materials or tools that were built or purchased using your development funds, and recommendations for tooling to actually go into production, with exact pricing.
+It is likely we will come up with tooling designs and detailed methods that will let you make the bullet as you wish, probably with some new and improved ideas thrown in from the result of the experiments.
+You receive a report, with the new knowledge gained from these experiments, including a financial report of what was spent, a package of any materials or tools that were built or purchased using your development funds, and recommendations for tooling to actually go into production.

 Q. What happens after the development stage?

-A. You are under no further obligation.
-Either the development process was successful, and you have a road map for tools that are guaranteed to work, if you want to buy them, or it was not, and it turned up additional necessary changes in design which you can make or not, as you wish.
-If you change them at our request as we converse during the development, then the project will be successful in most cases.
+You are under no obligation.
+Either the development process was successful, and you have a road map for tools that are guaranteed to work, if you want to buy them, or it was not, and it details necessary changes in design which you can make or not, as you wish.
+If you change them then the resulting bullet can be produced with the proper tooling.

-Bear in mind, though, that even if the tooling works and makes the bullet exactly as it should, that doesn't mean it has any history behind it yet.
-A new tool design is not really final until it has passed through a long usage test.
-And obviously, this one has not.
-So you should be prepared for the possibility of incremental changes in the tool becoming necessary to cure problems of excess wear or breakage, or other issues that might develop only after the tooling has produced a large number of bullets or has been operated by inexperienced operators who may not treat it as well as the die-makers who built it.
+You should be prepared for the possibility of incremental changes in the tool to cure problems of excess wear or breakage, or other issues that might develop only after the tooling has produced a large number of bullets or has been operated by inexperienced operators who may not treat it as well as the die-makers who built it.

 Q. What is the average cost of development?

-A. What does the average new bullet look like?
+What does the average new bullet look like?
 There is no average new bullet.
 They are all different.
-If not, they would not be new ideas.
+If not, they would not be new.
 So it is with the cost.
-We have spent as little as half an hour developing a little change in a standard tool that worked perfectly the first try.
+We have spent as little as half an hour developing a change in a standard tool that worked perfectly the first try.
 We have spent as long as six months experimenting to make a difficult project come to a successful completion.